We usually do hate the arguments that disprove ours.

 “Leadership and learning are indispensable to each other.” – John F. Kennedy, Yep.
 As the saying goes, “Readers are leaders.”

-Do you know any professing Christians who don’t believe Jesus will come back?
+Know any professing Christians who don’t believe Jesus will come back?
 I do.
 It makes me sad for them.

 A non-Christian said, “A wise person saves 10% to pay themselves first.”
 I jokingly said, “Should that be 10% net or 10% gross?”
 But all kidding aside, the first 10% should go to God.
 A wise man gives always God His 10% first.